Roman I of Moldavia

 Roman I (died March 1394) was Voivode of Moldavia from December 1391 to March 1394.
 He was the second son of Costea and Margareta Muşata (= "the beautiful" in Old Romanian) the daughter of the first ruler of Moldavia, Bogdan I and the founder Muşatin family.

 During his reign, Moldova incorporated all the territories between the Carpathians and Dniester, Roman I becoming the first Moldavian ruler to call himself "voivode from the [Carpathian] mountains to the [ Black Sea ] shore" or "Prince of Moldavia, from the Carpathian Mountains to the Sea."
-The important fortress of Cetatea Albă also came under Moldavian rule during this period.
+The important fortress of Cetatea Albă also came under Moldavian rule during that period.